Mechanical Model for a Full Fusion Tokamak Enabled by Supercomputing: Finite element model for a full tokamak device

 \subsubsection{Model Description}

-The MAST-U finite element mesh used in this analysis involves 3938 individual volumes, or parts, that are discretised into approximately 127 million tetrahedral elements.
-In this section we describe the steps involved in the development of the model, to show how the original model used for neutron transport calculations has been built upon, to construct a model suitable for mechanical analysis.

-The MAST-U model, developed here, used as a basis a model that was previously used for neutron transport calculations.
-The neutron transport model is unsuitable for mechanical simulations since it lacks various mechanical supports and hence involves many 'floating' components not compatible with conditions of mechanical equilibrium.
+The MAST-U finite element mesh used in this analysis involves 3,938 individual volumes, or parts, that are discretised into approximately 127 million tetrahedral elements.
+In this section we describe the steps involved in the development of the model, to show how the original model, which had previously been used for neutron transport calculations, has been upgraded to construct a model suitable for mechanical analysis.
+The neutron transport model is unsuitable for mechanical simulations since it lacks various mechanical supports and hence involves many floating components not compatible with conditions of mechanical equilibrium.
 There were also components absent from the neutron transport model, implying that the total mass of materials in the model using for neutron transport calculations was significantly lower than the mass of the real MAST-U device.
 To address this, the missing components were identified, modelled and implemented in the CAD, and subsequently in the FEM model.